ktmathews89/cg_summer_2018/lesson_archive/3_cat_costume_1.md

 ## Challenge 2: Initialize Git Repository

 **STEP 1: Initialize Git Repo**
-Open your terminal (if not already open) and navigate to your `cat_costume_project` directory.
+Open your terminal (if not already open) and navigate to your `cat_costume_project` directory using the `cd` command.

-Make sure you are inside your project directory so `cd cat_costume_project` and when you `ls` you see the index.html file.
+Make sure you are inside your `cat_costume_project` directory so when you `ls` you see the `index.html` file.

 Use the `git init` command to initialize this project as a git repository.

-Then configure your git name and email with the following commands.
+Then configure your git name and email with the following commands:

 ```
 git config --global user.name <name>
 git config --global user.email <email>
 ```

-> Initializing the directory as a git repository, allows you to use git version control on this project.
+> Note: Initializing the directory as a Git repository allows you to use Git version control on this project.

 **STEP 2: Add Files to Git**
 Now, your repository has been initialized, but nothing has been added to it.
 Let's see what can be added to it by using `git status`.